kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 Then let’s bring a web application bundler.
 We want `parcel` in our project, so install it as a development dependency by running `yarn add parcel-bundler --dev` or `npm install parcel-bundler --save-dev`.
 Once parcel has been added to our project, we can simply run `parcel index.html` and parcel will serve the file on its built-in development server on port 1234.
 We can add a `start` script to our `package.json` and simply run `yarn start` or `npm start`.

-> WebPack, Rollup, and Parcel are all bundlers available in the JavaScript community but not fast enough because they are built with JavaScript.
-There is a new bundler [esbuild](https://esbuild.github.io/) written in Go that works faster than other bundlers.

 Let’s move on and add Sass support to our project.
-To do so using parcel, we run `yarn add node-sass --dev`.
+To do so using parcel, we run `yarn add sass --dev`.
 We can create a file called `index.scss`.
 To make it works, we need to reference it.
 Go to the `index.js` file and import it using a relative path like `import './index.scss'`.

+> LibSass and Node Sass are deprecated.
+If you’re a user of Node Sass, migrating to Dart Sass is straightforward: just replace `node-sass` in your `package.json` file with `sass`.
+Both packages expose the same JavaScript API.

 > Sass has two syntaxes.
 The older syntax is known as SASS (with `.sass` extention).
 Instead of brackets and semicolons, it uses the indentation of lines to specify blocks.
 The most commonly used is SCSS (with `.scss` extention).
 SCSS is a superset of CSS syntax, so every valid CSS is a valid SCSS as well.

-We need modern javascript and babel help us with that.
+We need modern javascript and Babel help us with that.
 We run `yarn add @babel/core @babel/cli @babel/preset-env --dev` and create a `.babelrc` file on the root of the project referencing the preset we are using.

-> From version 7 of Babel, they moved `babel-preset-env` into the main Babel repo, and they changed the name from `babel-preset-env` to [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env).
+Note that babel doesn't do anything out-of-the-box; It’s the Babel plugins that does the work.
+And from version 7 of Babel, they moved `babel-preset-env` into the main Babel repo, and changed the name from `babel-preset-env` to [@babel/preset-env](https://blog.jakoblind.no/babel-preset-env).

 At last, we need a `parcel build index.js` as a `build` script in `package.json` file which will be used for production, and parcel will create a `dist` directory with all assets minified.